martonmoro/el-kyt-avs/README.md

 - Operators
   - Check the address to be KYTd sent to the task manager by the task generator, sign it, and send it to the aggregator

-1. A task generator (in our case, same as the aggregator) publishes tasks when received through the httpServer to the KYTTaskManager contract's [createNewTask](contracts/src/KYTTaskManager.sol#L86) function.
+1. A task generator (in our case, same as the aggregator) publishes tasks (when received through the httpServer) to the KYTTaskManager contract's [createNewTask](contracts/src/KYTTaskManager.sol#L86) function.
 Each task specifies an address `addressToKYT` for which it wants the currently opted-in operators to determine the KYT result. `createNewTask` also takes `quorumNumbers` and `quorumThresholdPercentage` which requests that each listed quorum (we only use quorumNumber 0) needs to reach at least thresholdPercentage of operator signatures.
+   - The task has to be sent to the `/send-task-KYT` endpoint
+   - An example task looks the followings:
+      ```json
+      {
+        "address": "0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266"
+      }
+      ```

 2. A [registry](https://github.com/Layr-Labs/eigenlayer-middleware/blob/master/src/BLSRegistryCoordinatorWithIndices.sol) contract is deployed that allows any eigenlayer operator with at least 1 delegated [mockerc20](contracts/src/ERC20Mock.sol) token to opt-in to this AVS and also de-register from this AVS.